-When there is a loss, for him to cry out to his Lord?
-When he is in despair, to raise his eyes for help from a superior being?
-Surely, it is a very innate nature of the whole of mankind.
+Is it not in the very nature of every human to look to the sky when he is in need and desperate for help?
+When there is a loss for him to cry out to a Lord, when he is in despair to raise his eyes for help from a superior being, it is a very innate nature of the whole of mankind.

-Every human has a natural inclination to ask certain questions about the purpose of life: what am I doing here?
+Every human has within him a natural inclination to ask certain questions about the purpose of life; what are we doing here?
 What is the purpose of life?
-Is there a Creator or did this all appear by random chance?
+Is there a creator or did this all appear by random chance?
 Until these questions are answered, a person's soul can never find peace and life will seem to be a futile and meaningless labour.
 The soul will be in constant turmoil in the uncertainty of what will happen next.

-The Qur'an invites man to travel the earth, make his own

-observations and reflect on how creation was originated:
+The Qur'an invites man to travel the earth, make his own observations and reflect on how creation was originated: